chytirio/orasi/app/orasi-gateway/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests for new functionality
+4. Add tests
-5. Ensure all tests pass
+5. Run the test suite
 6. Submit a pull request

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.